 Open Your Drapes and Blinds

-Sunshine can keep your home warm, even on days when the temperature dips to uncomfortable levels.
+During periods of cold weather, sunshine can keep your home warm, even on days when the temperature dips to uncomfortable levels.
 Open the blinds and curtains on windows that face south, and let those sunbeams stream in to keep you toasty.

 Just don’t forget to close them again at night when the temperature drops and on cloudy days, as well.
 If your windows are older and on the drafty side, consider replacing them with Energy Star windows.
 Purchasing energy-efficient windows can cut heat loss by up to 20 percent.